Domaine Les Genêts

 Clairette de Die “Brut” Methode Traditionelle

 The cuvée “Tradition” is produced using the Methode Traditionelle.
+It is made of 100% Clairette.
 Thierry typically uses “the wine of the vintage” which he bottles with the “liqueur de tirage” (yeast and sugar) the following spring.
 The wine rests for at least 9 months “sur lies” before disgorgement.
 The dosage is 0g/L.

 Region: Rhône